 The changes made the UPSC in the syllabus and the pattern of the Prelim examination points towards change in the nature of questions being asked.
 Therefore it calls for a change in strategy and change in the tools of preparation.

 Some Tips to Prepare for the Prelims Exam

-The civil services examination is basically a test to choose suitable administrators.
-It tests the candidate right from the stage when one starts the preparation.
-One common misconception about the prelims is that it is a test of facts and figures.
-That was never so and specially now.
-A candidate should have the right frame of mind and the will power to succeed in the exam.
-A proper action plan is needed for the preparation itself since he /she will be tested for some essential qualities like power of retention, clarity of concepts, ability to identify the correct alternatives with efficiency and accuracy.
-All this requires a quick decision making power.
+One common misconception about the Prelims exam is that, it is a test of facts and figures.
+That was never so and specially now after the changed syllabus.
+A proper action plan is needed for the preparation of this exam.
+You will be tested for some essential qualities like; power of retention, clarity of concepts, ability to identify the correct alternatives etc.

-Even with all this preparation, it is necessary to have a positive attitude and a great amount of will power to succeed to achieve your goal, that of getting through the civil services examination with flying colors!
+Even with all this preparation, it is necessary to have a positive attitude and a great amount of will power to succeed in this exam.